-- Must enter into a MOU with local areas relating to the operation of their one-stop system that meets the requirements of WIOA and its associated regulations. - Must establish a foundation for integrating the WIOA required one-stop partners into a non-

-- Must establish a system that ensures that a range of workforce development services and programs are carried out by one-stop partners and are easily accessible to individuals seeking assistance. - Must provide all WIOA specified career services to customers. - Must have experienced staff that is well-versed in all aspects of local labor market information, employment and training programs and WIOA regulations. - Must have a fiscal accountability system in place that consists of policies and procedures that exemplify integrity, financial competency of generally accepted accounting practices, and a thorough knowledge of federal monetary regulations. - Must have a previously demonstrated history of salient performance in employment and training programs that address the needs of diverse populations of adults and youth.
+- Must enter into a MOU with local areas relating to the operation of their one-stop system that meets the requirements of WIOA and its associated regulations. - Must establish a foundation for integrating the WIOA required one-stop partners into a nonduplicative, collaborative, seamless system of service delivery that will enhance access to the programs' services and improve long-term employment outcomes for individuals receiving assistance. - Must establish a system that ensures that a range of workforce development services and programs are carried out by one-stop partners and are easily accessible to individuals seeking assistance. - Must provide all WIOA specified career services to customers. - Must have experienced staff that is well-versed in all aspects of local labor market information, employment and training programs and WIOA regulations. - Must have a fiscal accountability system in place that consists of policies and procedures that exemplify integrity, financial competency of generally accepted accounting practices, and a thorough knowledge of federal monetary regulations. - Must have a previously demonstrated history of salient performance in employment and training programs that address the needs of diverse populations of adults and youth.